-Coping with a pinched nerve in your neck
+How to manage a pinched nerve in the neck

 Symptoms of a pinched nerve in your neck